samfoo/jcvd/readme.md

 See setup_template.sh for environment variables that must be set in order to run the app.

 You will need a Twilio account to make phone calls.

+Data to be fed into jcvd is in format {"name":"a","email":"a@b.com","mobile":"c"}

 ```